 HeatShield® Cerfractory Flue Sealant Restores the Integrity of Your Chimney

-HeatShield® is a specially formulated “Cerfractory®” sealant material that fixes chimney flue tiles that have cracks, gaps, or spalling damage.
+HeatShield® is a specially formula “Cerfractory®” sealant material that fixes chimney flue tiles that have cracks, gaps, or spalling damage.
 It restores the integrity of your chimney’s flue to vent hazardous flue gases from your home.
 It eliminates the dangers in your chimney caused by gaps, cracks and spalling for years to come.

 By using either the Joint Repair System or Resurfacing System, depending on the defects found, your chimney will be restored to its original peak level of safety and efficiency.
 View the HeatShield manufacturer’s website.

 This method of relining involves installing a round or oval stainless steel liner in the chimney.
-The liner can be either rigid or flexible; flexible liners are used for chimneys with offsets.
-Stainless steel liners are used mainly for wood and pellet stoves, fireplace inserts, furnace and water heaters and fireplace installations.
+The liner can be either rigid or flexible; flexible liners are for chimneys with offsets.
+Stainless steel liners are mainly for wood and pellet stoves, fireplace inserts, furnace and water heaters and fireplace installations.

 American Chimney and Masonry offers UL Listed stainless steel lining systems that come with a manufacturer’s Lifetime Warranty.